 Note: iBeta staff have recently stated publicly that it was their "business" decision not to perform Level 3 Testing, but this is false.
 On phone calls and in emails, iBeta staff repeatedly told editors of this website that iBeta was not able to perform Level 3 testing due to NIST's limitations. *This is disputed by iBeta.

-iBeta doesn't test the Vendor's Liveness Detection software in Web Browsers, only native devices, so numerous untested threat vectors exist even in systems that pass PAD testing.
-Another huge red flag in iBeta's testing is that they allow up to 15% BPCER (Bona fide presentation classification error rate) also known as False Reject Rate (or FRR), which enables vendors to tighten security thresholds just to pass the test, then lower security in their real product to when customers experience poor usability.
+iBeta doesn't usually test the vendor's Liveness Detection software in web browsers, only native devices, so numerous untested threat vectors exist even in systems that pass some basic PAD testing.
+Another huge red flag in iBeta's testing is they now allow up to 15% BPCER (Bona fide presentation classification error rate) also known as False Reject Rate (or FRR), which enables vendors to tighten security thresholds just to pass the test, but lower security in their real product to when customers experience poor usability.
 It has been verified in real-world testing that at least two vendors who claim 0% Presentation Attack (PA) Success Rate in iBeta testing have, in independent testing, been found to have over 4% Presentation Attack (PA) Success Rate.

 Later in 2016, her follow-up, "Presentations and Attacks, and Spoofs, Oh My", continued to influence presentation attack detection research and testing.

 No, they are not, and it is critical to a basic understanding of these biometric technologies to start using the correct terminology to prevent any further confusion about how biometrics are different, and where they are best used.

 Facial recognition is for surveillance.
 It's the 1-to-N matching of images captured with cameras the user doesn't control, like those used in a casino or an airport.
 And it only provides "possible" matches for the surveilled person from face photos stored in an existing database.